FAC8/READMES/manipulating-the-dom-README.md

 It is important to write it preserving the JS camelcase style.

 ### getElementById
-'getelementById' is a function which takes one agrgument and it allows you to get straight to the element node with a specific id. **getElementById** is a function associated with the document object:
+'getelementById' is a function which takes one argument and it allows you to get straight to the element node with a specific id. **getElementById** is a function associated with the document object:

   `document.getElementById(id)`